Acceptable Usage Policy

 Clients and Users may not:

 a.
-Utilize the Services to send unsolicited bulk and/or commercial messages, “Safe Lists”, Mail bombing, and purchased lists over the Internet (known as “spamming”).
-It is not only harmful because of its negative impact on consumer attitudes toward Company, but also because it can overload Company’s network and disrupt service to its Clients subscribers.
+Utilize the Services to send unsolicited bulk and/or commercial messages, “Safe Lists,” Mail bombing, and purchased lists over the Internet (known as “spamming”).
+It is harmful because of its negative impact on consumer attitudes toward Company and because it can overload Company’s network and disrupt service to its Client’s subscribers.
 Also, maintaining an open SMTP relay is prohibited.
-When a complaint is received, Company has the absolute and sole discretion to determine from all of the evidence whether the email recipients were from an “opt-in” email list.
+When a complaint is received, the Company has the absolute and sole discretion to determine whether the email recipients were from an “opt-in” email list from all of the evidence.

 b.
 Utilize the Services in connection with any illegal activity.
 Without limiting the general application of this rule, Clients and Users may not:

 i.
 Utilize the Services to copy material from third parties (including text, graphics, music, videos, or other copyrightable material) without proper authorization;

 ii.
 Utilize the Services to misappropriate or infringe the patents, copyrights, trademarks, or other intellectual property rights of any third party;

 iii.
 Utilize the Services to traffic in illegal drugs, illegal gambling, obscene materials, or other any products or services that are prohibited under applicable law;

 iv.
 Utilize the Services to export encryption software to points outside the United States in violation of applicable export control laws;